rieckpil/progmot/content/post/writing-a-book-remotely.md

 Everybody was working on a dedicated chapter, so there wasn't any conflict or idle time due to waiting on someone else's input.
 Writing the new chapter consisted both of doing research, adjusting the sample application, and writing the manuscript.

 As we were incrementally releasing a new version of the eBook, we tried to work on the modules and chapters in sequence.
-It should be more or less an append-only of chapters and no inline adding of chapters so that the readers that get a copy early, and can continue reading the book where they left off, if there's a new version available.
+It should be more or less an append-only of chapters and no inline adding of chapters so that the readers who get a copy early on can continue reading the book where they left off once there's a new version available.

-In parallel to our first release preparation, we created a basic [landing page](https://stratospheric.dev/) and signed up for a mailing list provider (Convertkit back then).
+In parallel to our first release preparation, we created a basic [landing page](https://stratospheric.dev/) and signed up for a mailing list provider (ConvertKit back then).
 To keep things simple, we bought an HTML Bootstrap theme and used GitHub pages to quickly launch this landing page and add the mailing list signup form to allow potential readers to get more information about our progress:

 ![Stratospheric Landing Page](/img/stratospheric-ebook/stratospheric-landing-page-scroll-through.gif#center "Stratospheric Landing Page")

-As there weren't any earnings, we kept the costs low to only invest more $ once we saw an adoption of our book.
+As there weren't any earnings, we kept the costs low to only invest more $$$ once we saw adoption of our book.

-This signup form also acted as a preliminary litmus test to see how many developers are interested in bringing this book over the finish line.
+In a true Lean Startup / MVP fashion, this signup form also acted as a preliminary litmus test to see how many developers are interested in bringing this book over the finish line.

 Before releasing the first version, we had to finalize our eBook title and find a logo and a cover.

+As the book is all about getting ready for the cloud and effectively deploying applications to production in the cloud, the icon of a launching rocket seemed suitable.
 We started with the placeholder project name `aws101`.
 However, as this was clearly violating the trademarks of AWS, we had to find another name.
-As the book is all about getting ready for the cloud and effectively deploying applications to production in the cloud, the symbol of a launching rocket seemed suitable.

 After some brainstorming for possible names, we ended up with `Stratospheric`.